Aliases for ORC3 Gene

 GeneCards Summary for ORC3 Gene

 ORC3 (Origin Recognition Complex Subunit 3) is a Protein Coding gene.
-Among its related pathways are Cell Cycle Checkpoints and CDK-mediated phosphorylation and removal of Cdc6.
-GO annotations related to this gene include DNA replication origin binding.
+Among its related pathways are CDK-mediated phosphorylation and removal of Cdc6 and E2F mediated regulation of DNA replication.
+Gene Ontology (GO) annotations related to this gene include DNA replication origin binding.

 UniProtKB/Swiss-Prot for ORC3 Gene